-If severe storms or flooding caused your air conditioning unit to sit in standing water, there are a couple of things we suggest doing to avoid more damage or dangerous situations:
+If intense rainfall or flooding caused your air conditioning unit to sit in standing water, there are a few things we suggest doing to avoid more damage or a dangerous environment:

-CAUTION: Do not cover your outdoor HVAC systems with a tarp.
-This can actually cause more problems, including not allowing the unit to air out completely and remove moisture, a could cause rust or other damage.
+NOTE: Do not cover your outdoor heating and air conditioning systems with a tarp.
+This can actually cause more problems, including not allowing the system to air out properly and remove moisture, potentially causing rust or other damage.

-In addition to April showers, spring also brings hail storms, also.
-Annually thousands of commercial and residential AC units are damaged by hail.
-While you can normally see obvious damage from the outside, you may not realize that the damage inside the air conditioning unit may be causing restricted air flow, decreasing the performance of the system.
-Sometimes you can fix the air conditioning system more easily, by combing the fins or replacing the coil, but an insurance company’s claim breakdown showed that around 10% of air conditioning units damaged by hail had to be entirely replaced.
+In addition to April showers, spring tends to bring hail storms, too.
+Each year thousands of commercial and residential AC units are in need of repair because of hail.
+While you can typically see obvious damage from the outside, you may not realize that the damage inside the air conditioner may be causing restricted air flow, decreasing the performance of the system.
+Sometimes you can fix the air conditioning system more easily, by combing the fins or replacing the coil, but an insurance company’s claim breakdown showed that around 10% of air conditioning units damaged by hail had to be fully replaced.

-Intense winds tend to accompany storms and while your air conditioning unit probably won’t get wind damage, other objects picked up by the wind, like tree limbs, trash cans, or children’s outdoor toys, can be thrown, damaging your air conditioner.
+High winds tend to accompany storms and while your AC system probably won’t get wind damage, other objects picked up by the wind, like tree branches, trash cans, or children’s outdoor toys, can be thrown, damaging your system.

 For a full AC inspection and safety check, call Fras-Air/General Service Experts today and we’ll make sure your air conditioning unit is running safely and efficiently.
 Help keep your family safe during storm season and make sure to follow these guidelines if your area is under a serious storm warning.